mainmatter/mainmatter.com/src/posts/2023-12-11-rust-adoption-playbook-for-ctos-and-engineering-managers.md

 ### Assess the readiness of your existing team

-Unless you are tiny startup, you already have a team that, up until now, has been using other technologies.
+Unless you are tiny startup, you already have a team that has been working with other technologies up until now.
 Can they be productive with Rust?
 How long will it take them to get up to speed?

 Assessing their readiness is a key step in determining how to move forward.